 In time, other airlines began to recover from storm-related delays.
 However, Southwest Airlines continued to cancel flights and keep planes on the ground.
 Before long, company representatives, including the airline’s CEO, were required to explain the setback.

+The main issue was the IT and infrastructure that Southwest was using to recover from the disruptions.
 While these tools worked “99% of the time” they were not foolproof.
 They were also older and in need of major system upgrades, with many systems implemented in the 1990s.

 Though the company had plans in place to upgrade the tools, they were not carried out in time to prevent the December disaster.
 As a result, when the weather-related delays occurred, the systems couldn’t handle new and unexpected demands.

-This includes an uptick in flight schedules, as well as new assignments for crews.
+This included an uptick in flight schedules, as well as new assignments for crews.
 Without the right ERP software in place, it became nearly impossible for staff members to assign team members and flights where they needed to be.

 A Failed Payroll System Implementation